SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *But I would still feel bad if I did, I don't know.*

-*I better not open it, hopefully Rarity tells me what's up.*
+*I better not open it, hopefully Rarity will tell me what's up.*

 Rainbow saw Carousel Boutique coming into view.
 She slowed down and dropped to the ground in front of the shop.